yukunfeng/yukunfeng.github.io/index.md

 <p style="color:black;font-size:21px;font-weight:Semibold">Publications</p>

-1. **Yukun Feng**, Hidetaka Kamigaito, Hiroya Takamura and Manabu Okumura,
+1. **Yukun Feng**, Chenlong Hu, Hidetaka Kamigaito, Hiroya Takamura and Manabu Okumura,
 <a id="link" class="underline" href="to_add"> A Simple and Effective Usage of Word Clusters for CBOW Model,
 </a> *The Asia-Pacific Chapter of the Association for Computational Linguistics (AACL-IJCNLP 2020)* <a
    id="link"